Diving Board Accidents: 8 Safety Tips to Reduce Swimming and Diving Injuries

 4. Don’t dive into shallow waters.

-Many public pools have markings denoting the depths of water; however, you must still exercise caution to avoid diving board accidents and other injuries in shallow pools.
+Many public pools have markings denoting the depths of water; however, you must still exercise caution to avoid diving board accidents and other diving injuries in shallow pools.
 Refrain from diving and walk down pool ladders or enter the pool feet first if the water is too shallow for diving.
 For lakes and rivers, enter the water slowly from the beach, dock or boat rather than diving into an unknown depth.

 5. Only dive off the end of a diving board.

 The end of a diving board faces towards the middle of the pool where a diver is in the best position to dive.
-If you dive off at opposite angles of a board instead of down the middle, you run the risk of experiencing diving board accidents.
-Injuries commonly result from a person diving into another person who is getting out of the water, hitting the side of the pool or diving into pool equipment such as ladders.
+Diving board accidents are more likely to occur if you dive off at opposite angles of a board instead of down the middleInjuries commonly result from a person diving into another person who is getting out of the water, hitting the side of the pool or diving into pool equipment such as ladders.
 Follow the pool’s diving instructions in order to avoid diving or swimming injuries to yourself and those around you.

 6. Avoid diving or jumping into murky waters.

 While many of our rivers and lakes seem clear to the eye, it is best to not underestimate and dive headfirst into the water not knowing what lies beneath.
 In recent months, Missouri officials at the Lake of the Ozarks have stressed the dangers of cliff jumping in our state’s bodies of water, which creates a harder impact than jumping into a pool.
-Be cautious before jumping or diving into waters that are too shallow for diving and make sure people are nearby to assist you if an issue occurs.

 7. Alcohol and water don’t mix.

 Alcohol affects not only your fine motor skills but also your sense of judgment and impairs your vision.
-When drinking alcohol near a pool or body of water, maintain a safe distance to prevent a serious injury from falling, slipping or drowning.
+When drinking alcohol near a pool or body of water, maintain a safe distance to prevent a serious injury from falling, slipping or drowning

 8. Be prepared for emergencies.

 At MHM, we know that catastrophic injuries like diving and swimming injuries may leave a lasting physical impression, but they also may go beyond the surface.
-Our catastrophic and brain injury attorneys will help you pursue the best outcome for you so you and your family may recover from the damages you experienced.
-For more information about our practice areas and the types of cases we handle, contact our team today to get started.
+Our catastrophic and brain injury attorneys will help you pursue the best outcome for you so you and your family may recover from the damages you experienced following a diving board accident, swimming injuries or catastrophic dive injury.